araicabenjamin/omnifood/README.md

 # Omnifood
-Website created for a food delivery company through online course.
+Website created for a food delivery company.

 ## Technologies HTML-5, CSS3, Media Queries, Javascript.
 This is a responsive website (mobile, tablet, and desktop application)